CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

 # Lab 5: Access the Published Applications and Desktop using AVD Desktop Client

+## **Scenario**

+Contoso wants their AVD environment to be flexible interms of accessing the sessions by their employees.
+You will help contoso to test the access to AVD session using AVD Client application using your local computer.

+## **Overview**

 In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using the AVD Desktop client.

 >#### **Note:** You have to perform this exercise in **Your Own PC/computer/workstation.** Do not perform this exercise within the JumpVM.